 - In Fruits Basket, the student body know nothing about the Sohmas' Big, Screwed-Up Family, and consequently wonder why so many Sohmas go out of their way to befriend Tohru.
 Yuki Sohma explains why the students feel this way: on the outside, Yuki is a handsome School Idol who all the girls admire; on the inside he is a disillusioned, self-loathing mess of neuroses.

-- In Goblin Slayer, the main protagonist attracts derision from other adventurers and the general public due to his attitude and eccentric appearance.
+- In Goblin Slayer, the titular character attracts derision from other adventurers and the general public due to his attitude and eccentric appearance.
 This gets worse when he is around beautiful girls like Priestess, Cow Girl and High Elf Archer, because others assume the only reason why they would associate with him is through some sort of dark secret or coercion rather than genuine respect, affection or infatuation.

 - In Get Smart, Larrabee wonders why the cooler Agent 23 is friends with Maxwell Smart.